Rottnest Island: Military history

-Also during World War II, two 9.2 inch guns were installed near the middle of the island at Oliver Hill, and two 6 inch guns installed at Bickley Point, for defence of the Fremantle port.
+Also during World War II, two 9.2-inch guns were installed near the middle of the island at Oliver Hill, and two six-inch guns installed at Bickley Point, for defence of the Fremantle port.
 The location of the island was seen as being important to the defense of the important port of Fremantle, the major base for the Allies in the Indian Ocean, as bombardment of any attacking ships could be made from the island before the ships would come into range of the port.

 A light railway was built from the jetty at Kingstown Barracks on Thomson Bay, to transport materiel and munitions to the guns.
 Captain (later Brigadier) Frank Bertram Hussey (1908–1985) was seconded from the Australian Staff Corps to oversee the construction of this.
 The military fixtures including the barracks and railway became known as the "Rottnest Island Fortress".
 A number of concrete lookouts and bunkers were built around the island also.

 Near Wadjemup Lighthouse, a Battery Observation Post (BOP) was built as a lookout to coordinate aiming and firings from the Bickley and Oliver Hill Batteries.
 A Signals Building, associated with the BOP and a Women's Army Barracks, built to house officers and staff who operated the BOP were constructed there also.
 The latter building is used nowadays for occasional accommodation for University and other scientific research groups working on the island.

 After World War II, the guns and infrastructure were decommissioned and parts of the railway removed.
-The 9.2 inch battery, however, was saved from disposal because the high cost of removing and shipping the guns to the mainland exceeded their value as scrap metal.
+The 9.2-inch battery, however, was saved from disposal because the high cost of removing and shipping the guns to the mainland exceeded their value as scrap metal.

 In the 1990s, the gun emplacements and railway were extensively reconstructed, and since then a popular tourist activity has included a tour of the guns and the tunnels, with the journey to the battery being made on a purpose-built train from Kingstown Barracks.
-In November 2003 a new railcar was put into service for this route, called the Captain Hussey (named after Brigadier Hussey; see above).
-The railcar was built with volunteer assistance, and cost $171,500.